KosmicTask/Fragaria/README.md

 // we want to be the delegate
 [fragaria setObject:self forKey:MGSFODelegate];

-// Objective-C is the place e to be
+// Objective-C is the place to be
 [self setSyntaxDefinition:@"Objective-C"];

 // embed in our container - exception thrown if containerView is nil